-The program has a strong focus on pedagogy and instructional design that integrates technology tools.
-Successful participants complete a portfolio meeting all seven of the ISTE Standards for Educators and earn a certificate in Advanced Education Technology from the U-M School of Education.
-In addition, participants will develop a systematic competency in teaching and learning with technology.
+The program has a strong focus on the science of learning, teaching pedagogy and instructional design that integrates technology tools.
+Successful participants complete a portfolio meeting all seven of the ISTE Standards for Educators and earn a certificate in Advanced Education Technology from the U-M Marsal Family School of Education.
+In addition, participants will develop individual growth in teaching and learning with technology.

 - Preparing educators to become digital leaders in their school district and learning communities

 - Recognizing the importance of the fraught history of screens in schools and how this history has a direct impact on choices we make today around education technologies.

 - Developing a common language and knowledge on the science of learning, evidence-based frameworks, and research-informed methods in technology education.